Need Guidance on Lasting Powers of Attorney? Trust Hopkins Solicitors to Lead the Way.

 You can choose anyone you like to be your attorney – again, as long as they’re over the age of 18.
 Choosing a Lasting Power of Attorney is not a decision that should be taken lightly.
 Many people choose to bestow the position on relatives or friends who know them and their lifestyle already – some prefer to leave it in the hands of accountants or solicitors, who can make appropriate decisions for them legally.

 If at some point in the future, you lack the mental capacity to make certain decisions, no one else will have the legal power to step in and act on your behalf.
-This can cause problems with things like paying bills and making choices about future care very difficult, and can mean your future is totally unpredictable, rather than secure and in the hands of a loved one.
-Your family will have to make an application to the Court of Protection to appoint a Deputy, this process is time consuming and very expensive, therefore it is more cost effective to create an Lasting Power of Attorney whilst you still have mental capacity.
+This can cause problems with things like paying bills and making choices about future care very difficult and can mean your future is totally unpredictable, rather than secure and in the hands of a loved one.
+Your family will have to make an application to the Court of Protection to appoint a Deputy, this process is time-consuming and very expensive, therefore it is more cost-effective to create a Lasting Power of Attorney whilst you still have mental capacity.

 We would always recommend you seek professional legal advice before making a Lasting Power of Attorney.
 Once the Lasting Power of Attorney is drafted you will need to get it signed by someone (a doctor, solicitor or other professional) who can verify that you have the appropriate mental capacity to make a Lasting Power of Attorney.
 Then you’ll need to send it to the Office of the Public Guardian (OPG).
 There’s a fee for registering each Lasting Power of Attorney, which you may be exempt from if you can’t afford it – the OPG will be able to offer advice based on your circumstances.

 Meet the Team

 I could not fault the service and professionalism of the team

 Abbie had a totally professional but relaxed manner making me feel at ease , she made sure at every stage I understood all the advice she had for me and the need for the questions she had to gain all the information she required to act on my behalf